RobinBrouwer/gritter/README.md

 	:before_close => "alert('Closing!');"  # => Execute javascript before closing.
 	:after_close => "alert('Closed!');"    # => Execute javascript after closing.

-You can also use the 'js' helper to add script-tags around this helper.
+You can also use the `js` helper to add script-tags around this helper.

 ### extend_gritter

-The extend_gritter helper allows you to set the default gritter options, just like you can do with the include_gritter helpers.
+The `extend_gritter` helper allows you to set the default gritter options, just like you can do with the `include_gritter` helpers.
-To see what arguments you can pass to this helper just check the include_gritter helper.
+To see what arguments you can pass to this helper just check the `include_gritter` helper.

-You can also use the 'js' helper to add script-tags around this helper.
+You can also use the `js` helper to add script-tags around this helper.

 ### gflash

-The gflash helper is a different kind of flash[:notice] message.
-It uses the add_gritter helper and the default images used in this plugin.
+The `gflash` helper is a different kind of `flash[:notice]` message.
+It uses the `add_gritter` helper and the default images used in this plugin.
 It uses a session to remember the flash messages.
 Add the following inside your controller action:

 	def create